Mechanical-Advantage/AdvantageScope/docsSite/docs/more-features/custom-assets.md

 ## Flat Field Images

 An image must be included in the folder with the name "image.png".
-It should be oriented with the blue alliance on the left.
+It should be oriented with the red alliance on the left.
 The config file must be in the following format:

 ```json
 {